Skip to main content

 But you need to send it early enough.

-If you can't mail it at least a full 7 days or more before Election Day, your best bet is to use a Ballot Drop Off Box or turn your envelope in at a Vote Center.
+If you can't mail your ballot at least a full 7 days or more before Election Day, your best bet is to use a Ballot Drop Off Box or turn your envelope in at a Vote Center.

 Why so far in advance?

-A mailed-in ballot has to be postmarked by 8:00pm on Election Day, and received by the Registrar of Voters within 7 days after Election Day.
+By law, a mailed-in ballot must have a postmark with a date and time no later than 8:00pm on Election Day, and it must be received by the Registrar of Voters within 7 days after Election Day.

 Postmarks are not instant.

-The postmark is not necessarily applied at the Post Office in the same ZIP code as where the ballot is mailed.
+The postmark is not necessarily applied at the Post Office in the same ZIP code as where the ballot was mailed.

-When mail is collected from postal boxes, it's usually:
+When mail is picked up from a postal box, it's usually:

-postmark is usually applied by an automated machine at a processing facility, which includes regional processing and distribution centers.
+postmark is usually applied by an automated machine at a processing facility (a P&DC), which includes regional processing and distribution centers.
 Because it can take time for a piece of mail to reach these facilities, this postmark may not reflect the date that the piece of mail was first received by a mail carrier, local retail location, or a USPS mailbox.

 Manual postmarks can be requested in person, upon request at the counter, at every post office, station, or branch during business hours.
 Manual postmarks cancel postage, indicate the location where the postmark is applied, and the date on which it was accepted at that unit.

-Ballot mailed from overseas military post offices, fleet post offices, and diplomatic post offices still needs extra time and special tags.
-The USPS still recommends that voters living overseas or who are members of the military request ballots as early as their jurisdiction allows.
+Ballots mailed from overseas military post offices, fleet post offices, and diplomatic post offices still need extra time and special tags.
+The USPS still recommends that voters living overseas or who are members of the military request ballots as early as their jurisdiction allows and return them immediately.
 Military voters may choose to use an 11-DOD label to return their ballots, and other overseas voters can consult the Department of State for information about returning their ballots.

 It was Friday, November 1st.
 Election day was Tuesday, November 5th.